 Games are an intrinsic part of my life, providing me with both wisdom and entertainment.
 I strive to be an excellent gamer, and by that I mean I strive to fully experience the game itself, not obsess over my success or failure at it.

 In 1992, I logged into a MUD variant called MUCK, and I have been involved with them ever since.
 MUCKs are more virtual reality than games, in my opinion, so my musings on them and on Second Life get their own page.

 Despite some desultory forays into turn-based games on BBSes, I didn’t really play games online until Game Neverending.
 Soon after that I played Star Wars Galaxies, EverQuest II, World of Warcraft, The Lord of the Rings Online, and the glorious world of Glitch (RIP).
-In January of 2013, I began playing The Lord of the Rings Online.
+Occasionally I can be bothered to play games on my mobile, especially Godville and SpellTower.

 I still consider Myst to be the best video game of all time.

 So far as board games, my favorite is still Scrabble, as it is a puzzle game based on words that can be as simple or as complex as you make it.
 It is both an addiction and a sentimental habit.
 I made a friend once by posting to alabama.birmingham.general, looking for Scrabble players.
 Her name is Rebecca, and together we created the Birmingham Boardgamers, which I hear is still going strong.
 Lest you think I am some sort of Scrabble genius, I am not rated, nor have I competed in any tournaments.
 But I do remember my best bingo to date, which was BANJOES.

 Second only to Scrabble is Qwirkle, which has key similarities but is quite different and challenging on other levels I enjoy deeply.